Children's nursing is a rewarding but demanding career. You'll need to show empathy, sensitivity and have excellent communication skills to succeed

 Income figures are intended as a guide only.

 Your standard working hours in the NHS will be 37.5 hours a week.
 There is usually the possibility to work some overtime.
 Shift work is common in hospitals and working patterns typically include unsocial hours, but there may be scope for working more regular hours depending on your role.

 Part-time, term-time and job-share arrangements have become more common, and career breaks can often be taken.
 Freelance and agency nursing is a possibility.

 What to expect

 - Most work takes place in a hospital (on specialist wards or in units) or in home or community settings.
 Tasks may involve escorting children between hospital departments or to other hospitals, for example when conducting retrieval or transfer work.

 - Opportunities exist in all major towns and cities, but may be more limited in very rural areas.
-Some hospitals have specialist units or centres of clinical excellence and jobs in these establishments may be specific, to some extent, to the specialist care provided.
+Some hospitals have specialist units or centres of clinical excellence, where jobs may be specific to the specialist care provided.